rafalf/personal/_posts/2016-10-04-amazon-s3-download.md

 ---

-This post is about downloading and extracting resources from S3 bucket during instance bootstrap The process is carried out by injecting user data script written in PowerShell
+This post is about downloading and extracting files from S3 bucket during instance bootstrap.
+The process is carried out by injecting the user data script written in PowerShell

-Step 1: Download from S3 bucket
+### Step 1: Download from S3 bucket

 &nbsp;

 ```
 Write-Host "Download from s3 bucket" -nonewline -ForegroundColor Green
-Read-S3Object -BucketName S3bucketName -Key whatDownload -File WhereToDownload
+Read-S3Object -BucketName S3bucketName -Key whatToDownload -File WhereToDownload

 ```
 &nbsp;

-where:
+where

-__S3bucketName__ is the actual bucket name
+__S3bucketName:__ bucket name to download from
-__whatDownload__ is the key to be pulled in
-__WhereToDownload__ is where the put the key
+__whatToDownload:__ file (key) to be downloaded
+__WhereToDownload:__ destination directory

 __Example:__
 Read-S3Object -BucketName PrepScripts -Key NewRelicServerMonitor.zip -File C:\Prepscripts

+&nbsp;
-Step 2: Extract
+### Step 2: Extract

 &nbsp;